hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/079_yajnavalkya_and_maitreyi.md

 the wife.
 None loves the children for the children; but because one loves the Self, therefore one loves the children.
 None loves wealth on account of the wealth; but because one loves the Self, therefore one loves wealth.
-None loves the Brâhmin for the sake of the Brahmin; but because one loves the Self, one loves the Brahmin.
+None loves the Brāhmin for the sake of the Brahmin; but because one loves the Self, one loves the Brahmin.
 So, none loves the Kshatriya for the sake of the Kshatriya, but because one loves the Self.
 Neither does any one love the world on account of the world, but because